 Zelenskyy wants to buy weapons and bomb shelters and rebuild Ukraine's shattered energy network as winter draws near.

-On the political front, Zelenskyy hopes to secure support for a “victory plan” that might force Russian President Vladimir Putin to the negotiating table.
+Politically, Zelenskyy hopes to secure support for a “victory plan” that might force Russian President Vladimir Putin to the negotiating table.
 He’s trying to persuade U.S. President Joe Biden and other allies to help strengthen Ukraine’s hand in any future talks.

-Most of the 27-nation EU fears that a Putin victory would lead to deep uncertainty.
+Most of the 27-nation EU fears a Putin victory would lead to deep uncertainty.
 Russia’s armed forces are depleted and currently incapable of another war, but the prospect of a future land grab in Estonia, Latvia, Lithuania or Poland remains.

 The profits underpin the G7 plan.
-The EU would stump up $20 billion, the U.S. $20 billion, and Canada, Japan and the U.K. $10 billion together, for a combined total of $50 billion.
+The EU would give up $20 billion, the U.S. $20 billion, and Canada, Japan and the U.K. $10 billion together, for a combined total of $50 billion.
 The scheme expires at the end of the year, before the next U.S. president takes office.

 Now, amid differences over how long the Russian asset freeze should be guaranteed, the EU has decided to go it alone.
 Its offer of up to $39 billion in loans accounts for almost the entirety of the U.S. share as well.